AY2526S1-CS2103T-W09-4/tp/docs/UserGuide.md

   - Used once: t/designer **OR**
   - Multiple times t/designer t/priority
 - **Parameters can be in any order**
-  - Example: n/NAME p/PHONE is the same as p/PHONE n/NAME
+  - Example: `add n/NAME p/PHONE` is the same as `add p/PHONE n/NAME`
 - **Extraneous parameters** for commands that don't take parameters (like help, exit, clear) will be ignored
   - Example: ` help 123 ` will be interpreted as help